-6) Repeat the measurement 3-4 times to make sure the reading is consistent (that way you are sure that the laser didn't accidently point to the outer/lower part of the hoist trolley.
+6) Repeat the measurement 3-4 times to make sure the reading is consistent (that way you are sure that the laser didn't accidently point to the outer/lower part of the hoist trolley.7) Do not leave the range finder at the bridge.
+It is not water proof.

-Figure 48: Measuring water table using the range finder and pointing it into the hoist trolley (left).
+Figure 49: Measuring water table using the range finder and pointing it into the hoist trolley (left).
 Make sure the rangefinder is levelled using the small boble level mounted on the pole (right)